Skip to main content

 • 05 Refrigerated Space Catered to Your Needs Renting a refrigerated trailer from CRT means you have the flexibility of booking a short or longer-term trailer rental.
 That can be very helpful, especially for growing businesses and events that might have changing needs from month to month.

-Goose Creek Refrigerated Trailer Pro Tip
+Goose Creek, SC Refrigerated Trailer Pro Tip

 Looking for a spot to practice towing and trailering?
 Practicing these maneuvers in an empty parking lot is an excellent idea.
 It's always better to learn the movements of your trailer in empty spaces, so you can avoid any mishaps like trying to back up and park in front of a busy store.